b-dont/btp.dev/content/about.md

 The content of this site is licensed under the [Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/).

-The code of this site is free and [open-source](https://codeberg.org/brandont/brandont.dev) licensed under the [GNU AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html)
+The code of this site is free and [open-source](https://codeberg.org/brandont/brandont.dev) and is licensed under the [GNU AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html)

 ### Assets